Young Scholars’ Program (YSP)

 Northeastern’s dedication to encouraging industry-relevant experiences along with classroom education is the major thrust of the program.
 The University’s outstanding facilities and staff, coupled with Northeastern’s hands-on approach, provide a challenging opportunity.

-- 2019 Program Dates: June 24 – August 1, 2019
+- 2023 Program Dates: Monday, June 26 – Thursday, August 3

-- Results Posted By: End of April
+- Results Posted By: April 2023

 - An even number of males and females will be selected, from a diverse range of demographic backgrounds.